djeada/Vtk-Examples/notes/01_data_types_and_structures.md

 * No need for volumetric neighbors
 * No 3D cell traversal

-That’s why it’s **much faster and lighter** than volumetric grids—but also more limited.
+That’s why it’s **much faster and lighter** than volumetric grids, but also more limited.

 ### vtkStructuredGrid